gccloudone/aurora/content/en/team/monitoring-surveillance/prometheus/prometheus-operator.en.md

 ### Resources

-- The [Kube-Prometheus-Stack Terraform module](https://gitlab.k8s.cloud.statcan.ca/cloudnative/terraform/modules/terraform-kubernetes-kube-prometheus-stack) can can be used for those managing their own cluster(s).
-- The [Alerting chart](https://gitlab.k8s.cloud.statcan.ca/cloudnative/k8s/charts/-/tree/master/stable/alerting) can be used on a cluster running the Prometheus Operator to set up metrics and alerts for one or more namespaces.
-Metrics can be read from a cluster's global Prometheus instance and/or individually configured exporters.
-  - Note that this chart is still in early development.
-Support is not guaranteed and features may change drastically.
-- Dashboards for CNP clusters can be accessed at [Grafana](https://grafana.cloud.statcan.ca)
   - A [Grafana Helm chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) is available to set up dashboards custom to individual solutions

 ### Official Documentation